 4. Single Arm High Cable Bicep Curls

-I love this exercise for working the inner head of the bicep, responsible for giving your biceps a thicker and wider aesthetic.
-You can do this double-sided using a cable tower.
-However, the lat pulldown machine lends itself to the single-arm version, which happens to be my preference.
+The single-arm high cable bicep curl is a pulldown machine workout that’s ideal for working the biceps and forearms.
+The exercise utilizes the machine’s single-handle attachment and targets the inner head of the bicep—giving your biceps a thicker and wider aesthetic.
+You can do the exercise double-sided using a cable tower.
+However, the lat pulldown machine lends itself to the single-arm version.

 It is an isolation exercise as the only joint fuelling movement is your elbow joint.
 Your biceps will get 90% of the work with just a little help from your forearms.